 - Frequent upset stomach or diarrhea

-- Seem plagued with guilt or stress
+- Appearing plagued with guilt or stress

-- Have visible panic attacks
+- Visible panic attacks

 - Are you experiencing anxious or worrisome thoughts on a daily basis?